 Make sure you are keeping up to date with changes in your school district.
 Plans for reopening our communities and schools are going to come in phases with plenty of guidelines differing by districts or counties.
 Keeping continued communication with your child’s teachers and school is imperative.

-If there isn’t an easy form of communication happening yet, create one!
+If there isn’t an easy form of communication happening, create one!
 Look to create an email chain, Facebook page, or weekly virtual PTA meeting.
-Not only will this allow everyone to be on the same page, it will give you a designated time and place to ask questions.
-It could be organized by grade, teacher or school.
+Not only will this allow everyone to be on the same page, but it will also give you a designated time and place to ask questions.
+It could be organized by grade, teacher, or school.
 Having a community to connect with might help with the overwhelmingness of it all.

-Preparation and patience is the name of the game!
-Look for teachable opportunities through disciplining your child because they will happen … often.
-Meltdowns, forgetfulness, and laziness are likely to creep up.
+Preparation and patience are the names of the game!
+Look for teachable opportunities through disciplining your child because they’ll continue to happen … often.
+You’ve likely had your fair share of meltdowns, forgetfulness, and laziness creep up.
 Have grace with yourself and your kids; it’s your job to keep the sanity intact!

-Who knows, you could love homeschooling, your child may thrive and now you’ve gained back family time.
+Who knows, this year may have opened your eyes to the flexibility and freedom of homeschooling and your child or family may be thriving.
 Education doesn’t stop in the classroom and the possibilities are endless!